ibm-cloud-docs/containers/cs_network_planning.md

 {: caption="Characteristics of public network deployment patterns in {{site.data.keyword.containerlong_notm}} classic clusters" caption-side="top"}
 {: summary="This table reads left to right about the name, characteristics, use cases, and deployment steps of public network deployment patterns in classic clusters."}

-Still want more details about the load-balancing deployment patterns that are available in {{site.data.keyword.containerlong_notm}}?
+Still want more details about the load balancing deployment patterns that are available in {{site.data.keyword.containerlong_notm}}?
 Check out this [blog post](https://www.ibm.com/cloud/blog/ibm-cloud-kubernetes-service-deployment-patterns-for-maximizing-throughput-and-availability){: external}.
 {: tip}

 ### Choosing a deployment pattern for VPC clusters
 {: #pattern_public_vpc}

-To make an app publicly available to the internet in a VPC cluster, choose a load-balancing deployment pattern that uses public `LoadBalancer` or `Ingress` services.
+To make an app publicly available to the internet in a VPC cluster, choose a load balancing deployment pattern that uses public `LoadBalancer` or `Ingress` services.
 The following table describes each possible deployment pattern, why you might use it, and how to set it up.
 For basic information about the networking services that these deployment patterns use, see [Understanding Kubernetes service types](#external).
 {: shortdesc}

 When you create a Generation 2 VPC, the VPC is created with a default security group that does not allow incoming traffic to your worker nodes.
 You must modify the security group for the VPC to allow incoming TCP traffic to ports `30000 - 32767`.
 For more information, see the "Before you begin" section of the [VPC load balancer](/docs/containers?topic=containers-vpc-lbaas#setup_vpc_ks_vpc_lb) or [Ingress](/docs/containers?topic=containers-ingress#ingress_expose_public) setup topics.